hswolff/website/_posts/2017/2017-04-18-atom-package-tree-view-extended.md

 ---
-title: "Creating My First Atom Package: tree-view-extended"
+title: 'Creating My First Atom Package: tree-view-extended'
 date: 2017-04-18
 slug: atom-package-tree-view-extended
+category: code
 tags:
   - atom
-- javascript
 ---

 A little while ago I decided to play with Facebook's [Nuclide](https://nuclide.io/) project.
 I was curious what enhancements it added to Atom and if any of them would increase my workflow.
 I found the project altogether nice, bringing in some nice additions to Atom.
 However it also adds a lot of other functionality that I will never use.
 So I ended up disabling Nuclide, with the added features not outweighing the other cruft it added.